 We said goodbye to Auckland and flew to Dunedin, which is on the South Island.
 It’s also the place to find the world’s rarest penguins.

-One of the coolest things we did was see the penguins at the Royal Albatross Centre.
+One of the coolest things we did here was see the penguins at the Royal Albatross Centre.
 You can get a Dunedin Little Blue Penguin Viewing Tour every evening at dusk.

-The guides will also show you Korora, the world’s smallest penguin.
+The guides will also show you Korora, the world’s smallest penguin!

 You can also opt for a 3.5 hours fully guided Little Blue Penguin Tiki Tour.
-Money raised from either tour is reinvested in to the wildlife reserve to assist with the preservation and protection of Pilots Beach and its Little Blue Penguin colony.
+Money raised from either tour is reinvested into the wildlife reserve to assist with the preservation and protection of Pilots Beach and its Little Blue Penguin colony.

 If you’d like to make this a whole day tour, check out this Dunedin and Otago Peninsula Full-Day Nature Tour.

-RESERVE NOWDay 6: Dunedin
+Day 6: Dunedin

-Like I said earlier, we have a 4 year old who loves trains.
+Like I said earlier, we have a 4-year-old who loves trains.
 This Taieri Gorge train ride took us through some of New Zealand’s most iconic scenery.

 We also went through tunnels, bridges and viaducts.
 The train slowed down at certain scenic points so we could take photos.
 And there are open air platforms.

 We spent the rest of the day hanging out at the beach.
-Dunedin has some of the best beaches and coastal scenery in New Zealand.
-Here’s a link to some of their popular Dunedin beach spots.
+Dunedin has some of the most stunning beaches and coastal scenery in New Zealand.

 Day 7: Dunedin